tmobile/magentaA11y/_checklist-web/separator.md

 ## Developer notes

-Separators should be ignored by the screenreader.
+Separators must be ignored by the screenreader.

 It is preferred to create these lines with CSS rather than using a DOM element.